Restaurant Brighton's guide to

 Lost Boys Land on York Place is the chicken shop from locally acclaimed Lost Boys Chicken.
 Here they’ve taken what people have grown to know and live since they first started serving out of local pubs in 2017 and really run with it.
 All their chicken is soaked in buttermilk before being breaded with their secret Southern spice mix.
 Their home made sauces also take their offering to another level, where you’ll be offered the option to dip, drizzle or drench your choice of drumstick, breast or strips.
 We recommend the meal deal which includes a bit of each with hot honey and gravy.

 LA indie style coffee house meets New York bar and diner.
 The food is of superb local quality and the décor and atmosphere cool, stylish and relaxed.
 If what you need is a big meaty burger, this is definitely a good choice.
 Although they feature a range of other dishes in their menu, their ‘Dirty Burger’ is fast becoming legendary as one of the best in Brighton.

 The Worlds End pub houses the renowned Bar-B-Q Shack famed for some of the best Texan Ribs around.
-Award winning chef, John Hargate spent some time in Texas where he perfected the skill of proper ‘dirty’ Texas Barbeque.
+Award-winning chef, John Hargate spent some time in Texas where he perfected the skill of proper ‘dirty’ Texas Barbeque.
 Luckily for Brighton, he came back and decided to share this skill.
-The ribs are smoked nearby then properly basted in John’s homemade sticky sauce, Texas style.
-Be prepared to go through lot of napkins!
+The ribs are smoked nearby then properly basted in John’s homemade sticky sauce, Texas-style.
+Be prepared to go through a lot of napkins!